tessvandaele/Flixster/README.md

 ## Notes

 Adding the trailer feature became quite complex and I had difficulty parsing the access url correctly.
 Once I did, however, the video retrieval was similar to the data retrieval accomplished initiallly.
-The rounded edges feature caused some formatting issues that I had to make sure to handle.
+The rounded edges feature caused some formatting issues that I had to account for.

 ## License